cbenks/Blog/README.md

 ## _Description_

-This is going to be a blog site.
-Blog posts will be able to be created, deleted, and edited.
+This is my first MERN stack project.
+At the moment it is a bare-bones blog app with full CRUD functionality.

 ---